 Even shrimp products marked as “organic” are not much better.
 One out of four such items tested positive for multidrug-resistant bacteria.
 Cooking the shrimp does not make them safe either.
 If such antibiotic-resistant bacteria were ingested, they might end up sharing resistance genes with other bacteria inside your gut.

 Meanwhile, the Global Aquaculture Alliance (GAA) has lashed out at the CBC report. “[It is] misleading and damaging to single out imported shrimp… Antimicrobial-resistant bacteria is naturally occurring in the environment, so we don’t know if the contamination even occurred at the farm level — that was really a leap,” Steven Hedlund, communications manager at GAA, said to Seafood Source.

-The GAA also stated that the sample size used in the CBC report was too small to be considered as scientific evidence.
-It argued that proper cooking of shrimp drastically reduces the risk of bacterial contamination.
+The GAA also stated that the sample size used in the CBC report was too small to be considered scientific evidence.
+They argued that proper cooking drastically reduces the risk of bacterial contamination.
 Canadian Health Minister Ginette Petitpas Taylor said that her department was worried about the risk of drug-resistant bacteria.
 She also promised to make CFIA testing more stringent to ensure the complete safety of Canada’s food supply.

 India and Vietnam see themselves as rivals when it comes to Canada’s shrimp imports.
 Both countries enjoy zero percent tax on frozen shrimp coded HS 030617.
 Vietnamese exporters have been advised to improve packaging and labeling quality to increase their share of exports to Canada.

 Canada imports almost 53,000 tons of shrimp each year.
 Consumers in the country largely prefer frozen shrimp because of its high usability.
-Given the new report of potential superbugs in shrimp, some industry experts believe that demand for the product might wane in the coming months.
+Given the new report on potential superbugs in them, some industry experts believe that demand for the product might wane in the coming months.